Fisheating Creek - Planning Your Visit

 - Dogs are permitted but must be kept under physical restraint at all times.
 Regulations regarding hunting dogs can be found in the regulations summary brochure.

-- No Daily-Use Permit is currently required on Fisheating Creek WMA at the Main Street entrance near Palmdale or the Banana Grove entrance (Fort Center Area) on west side of the WMA.
+- No Daily-Use Permit is currently required on Fisheating Creek WMA at the Main Street entrance near Palmdale or the Banana Grove entrance (Fort Center Area) on east side of the WMA.

 - Fees are charged by the concessionaire who is contracted by FWC to run the Palmdale campground and provide other recreational services such as canoe and kayak rentals.
 Check their fees at Fisheating Creek Outpost before you visit.

 - To hunt or fish you must possess the appropriate license and permit.